TimothyADavis/agnonthebeach/index.md

 - Gas replenishing mechanism(s) and the role of the large-scale environment
 - Fuelling processes on (sub-)kpc scales and jet powering mechanisms
-- Jet-induced feedback on galactic and extragalactic scales
+- Jet-induced feedback on circumgalactic and extragalactic scales
 - Jet-ISM interaction on (sub-)kpc scales (positive vs negative feedback)
 - AGN duty cycle